Why should I become a Pegasystems certified professional?

 What should I bring with me when I take a Pegasystems certification exam?

 You must bring two (2) forms of personal identification (ID).
 Both forms of ID must have your signature, and one of the 2 forms of ID must have your photo.
 Valid forms of ID include a driver’s license or passport.
+Photocopies are not acceptable.
+The name on your ID must match the name in your Pearson VUE account.
 Please note that food, laptops, backpacks, cell phones, notepads, pens, or other personal items are not allowed in the test area.

 General Exam Information